c3n9/SerialPort-in-MAUI/README.md

 8. With the help of [DependencyService](https://github.com/c3n9/SerialPortTestInAndroid/blob/master/SerialPortTest/MainPage.xaml.cs), we will turn to platform-dependent code and you can work safely with our controller.

-Everything has been tested using an Arduino MEGA 2560 and a Google Pixel 7a smartphone.

 ## Arduino Firmware Code